 Instructions

-- Combine the miraka (milk) and winika (vinegar) in a glass.
-Stir to create a simple buttermilk.
-Leave to the side.
+- Combine the miraka (milk) and winika (vinegar) in a glass jar, small jug or bowl.
+Stir it together to create a simple buttermilk.
+Leave it to the side.

-- To a jug or medium bowl, add the kōkō (cocoa), huka hāura (brown sugar), tote (salt) and paura kawhe (coffee powder).
-Mix it up.
+- To a large jug or medium bowl, add the kōkō (cocoa), huka hāura (brown sugar), tote (salt) and paura kawhe (coffee powder).
+Mix it up with a whisk or fork until smooth.

 - In to a large bowl, add the hēki (eggs), huka one (caster sugar) and wanira (vanilla).
-Using a whisk, whip for a minute or so until smooth.
+Using a whisk, whip for a minute or so until smooth and well combined.

-- Slowly drizzle in the noni (oil) as you whisk it in to a smooth batter.
-Continue whisking as you pour in the cocoa mixture.
+- Slowly drizzle in the noni (oil) as you continue to whisk for 30 seconds or so.
+Continue whisking as you pour in the cocoa mixture until combined.

 - Once the mixture is smooth, sift in all of the peru oneone (ground almonds), puehu parāoa (flour), pēkana paura (baking powder) and pēkana houra (baking soda).